tinacms/tina.io/content/blog/tinacms-ui-whats-next.md

 date: '2020-03-13T00:00:00.000Z'
 author: Nolan Phillips
 ---
+## A new UI for Open Authoring

+This week we deployed [Visual Open Authoring](https://tinacms.org/blog/introducing-visual-open-authoring "Introducing Visual Open Authoring") on the TinaCMS website to make an the editing experience for ourselves and all the community members totally amazing!

+You may have noticed that editing interface on [tinacms.org](http://tinacms.org) is different than what's in our videos and what you have running locally.
+This new Toolbar was an experiment we made directly in the [tinacms.org repository](https://github.com/tinacms/tinacms.org "Github: tinacms.org").
+In this post I will talk about why we took this approach and the next steps in making the Tina Toolbar available for everyone.

 ## Tina is not a CMS

 It is not an application.
 It is not intended to be an all-in-one solution.
 It is a toolkit for building content management directly into your apps and websites.
 This philosophy has tremendous implications on the architecture of the TinaCMS codebase.
 For example, the user interface that we provide is only the _default option_.

-You may have noticed that [tinacms.org](http://tinacms.org) looks different than what's in our videos and what you have running locally.
 In order to create an amazing inline editing experience for [tinacms.org](http://tinacms.org/) we decided to create an experimental UI.
-We decided to hide the Sidebar and replace it with a Toolbar at the top of the screen.
+We hid the Sidebar and replaced it with a persistent Toolbar at the top of the screen.
 This new UI was an instant hit with our team!
 The Toolbar gives us easier access to common actions without having to open and close the Sidebar.
 We still love the Sidebar, it's easier to setup and is great when you don't want or need inline editing, but it's not always the best experience.

 Unfortunately you'll have to wait a little bit to get your hands on the new Toolbar.
 The creation of the Toolbar was incredibly exciting project for us.
 We were able to totally re-imagine the user experience of TinaCMS _without having to change any code in the main repository_.
 This allowed us to quickly experiment with the interface without considering how it could fit into the overall project.
 Because of this, it only took a few days to get it production ready.
 This project validated many of code design decision by showing that we could experiment and innovate on top of TinaCMS without having to tear it apart.